 - Integration Server: It is a central processing engine of the PI.
 All messages are processed using this server.

-- Central Monitoring: With the help of this monitoring of PI domain is done, and "workbench" is the tool that is used for monitoring.
+- Central Monitoring: With the help of this monitoring of the PI domain is done, and "workbench" is the tool that is used for monitoring.

 - Adapter Engine: It acts as a connector to connect the integration engine to SAP systems and other systems.

 - Message Processing Technique by PI: To access data from SAP and Non-SAP application this technique is used.
 SAP PI uses intermediate documents like IDoc to Flat files to transfer their data.